Malus ‘Prairie Sensation’

 Flower Color: White flowers

 Fruit ripening time: Mid August – Mid September

 Fruit Color & Size: Red blush on yellowish-green.
 3″ wide

 Pollination: Requires another apple within 500′ for cross-pollination

 Taste: Firm, tender, crisp, and juicy

-Description: Released by the University of Saskatchewan in 2008, Prairie Sensation is a hardy Canadian apple tree producing large, crisp and juicy, red blush on yellow-green apples.
+Description: Released by the University of Saskatchewan in 2008, Prairie Sensation is a hardy Canadian apple tree producing large, crisp, and juicy, red blush on yellow-green apples.
 Great for cooking, eating fresh, and storing.
-Fruit can be stored up to three months.
-A must have for the urban orchard!
+Fruit can be stored for up to three months.
+A must-have for the urban orchard!

 Landscape Attributes: Deciduous tree with a round, upright habit of growth.
 Best pruned in late winter once the threat of extreme cold has passed.